astropy/reproject/docs/howto/celestial.rst

 overlap of the input image on the output image grid.
 This footprint is 0 for output pixels that fall outside the input image, 1 for output pixels that fall inside the input image.
-For more information about footprint arrays, see the :doc:`footprints` section.
+For more information about footprint arrays, see the :ref:`footprints` section.
 To return only the main array and not the footprint, you can set ``return_footprint=False``.

 We can then easily write out the reprojected image to a new FITS file::